 Hydrocephalus is a medical condition that describes the excess accumulation of cerebrospinal fluid (CSP) in the brain.
 CSP is the fluid that surrounds the brain and spinal cord.
 While it is essential for protection, nutrients, and waste removal, excess amounts of CSP in the brain can cause the head to expand, increase pressure in the brain, and cause permanent tissue damage.

-This article will discuss the relationship between hydrocephalus and cerebral palsy, signs to look out for, and effective treatments to minimize damage.
+This article will explain the relationship between hydrocephalus and cerebral palsy, signs to be aware of, and effective treatments to minimize damage.

 What’s the Link Between Hydrocephalus and Cerebral Palsy?

 Hydrocephalus and cerebral palsy can develop independently of each other.
 However, hydrocephalus can also be a cause and secondary effect of cerebral palsy.